mikecud/DynamicWhereBuilder/README.md

 ## License

-Dual licensed under "The Unlicense" and MIT.
+Dual licensed under ["The Unlicense"](LICENSE.md) and ["MIT"](LICENSE.MIT.md) .

 "The Unlicense" is recommended for most cases, because it let's you use DynamicWhereBuilder with no restrictions under no conditions.
 If "The Unlicense" is for some reason not suitable for you, take it under MIT license.

-Check out [LICENSE.md](LICENSE.md) file for more information.
+In any case, feel free to use this piece of software for any purposes (including commercial use).